Ananta98/Github-Explorer/README.md

 - Click on a user to load and display user's repositories
 - Built with [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), [Tailwind CSS](https://tailwindcss.com/), and [shadcn/ui](https://ui.shadcn.com/docs)
 - Deployed on Vercel via this link: github-explorer-eight.vercel.app
+- Can switch theme to dark mode or light mode

 ## Usage